What is the CCGS Education Program?

 The dedication of CCGS teachers and the passion of students are expressed in the more than 40 performances that students give per year, including at Severance Hall, Cleveland Institute of Music, Cleveland Museum of Art, Playhouse Square, and the Rock and Roll Hall of Fame.

 The Cleveland Youth Guitar Orchestra is a program for 7th-12th graders to participate and perform in a high-level ensemble.
 It includes students from around Northeast Ohio including students from CCGS’s Education Program.
-This orchestra recently completed its first session in Fall 2017 under the direction of Brian Gaudino, CCGS Director of Education.
 Visit the Guitar Orchestras page to learn more and register for this orchestra.

-CCGS student Damian Goggans wins prestigious Minority Artist Fellowship
+CCGS student Damian Goggans wins prestigious Musical Pathways Fellowship

-CCGS student Damian Goggans is one of only two students named to the inaugural class of the Minority Artist Fellowship at the Cleveland Institute of Music, one of the nation’s top music conservatories.
+CCGS student Damian Goggans is one of only two students named to the inaugural class of the Musical Pathways Fellowship at the Cleveland Institute of Music, one of the nation’s top music conservatories.
 View the press release here.
 The fellows receive weekly one-on-one instruction from CIM faculty members, as well as participate in ensembles and music classes for free.
-In less than a year of playing guitar, Damian has also been accepted to the Cleveland School of the Arts, joined the Cleveland Youth Guitar Orchestra, presented more than 20 performances including mayor Frank Jackson’s Sustainability Summit and for the Council of Great City Schools conference (representing 68 urban school districts nationwide), and received a citizenship award from Frank Jackson and the City of Cleveland.
-Damian performed and was interviewed on CBS Radio’s Cleveland Connection in August 2017.
+Damian has also been accepted to the Cleveland School of the Arts, joined the Cleveland Youth Guitar Orchestra, presented more than 20 performances including Severance Hall, mayor Frank Jackson’s Sustainability Summit and for the Council of Great City Schools conference (representing 68 urban school districts nationwide), and received a citizenship award from Frank Jackson and the City of Cleveland.
+Damian has been featured on CBS This Morning nationwide.

 Interested in contacting CCGS Staff with questions about the Education Program, or just want to say hello?
 Please send us a message via the CCGS contact form.